LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 based conflict simulation :ref:`JCATS <>` to reinforcement learning algorithms in order to train an agent to navigate to a waypoint.
 All state updates are controlled by the JCATS simulation itself.
 Positional observations are reported to the RL policy, which in turn issues movement commands to the the simulator.
+We leveraged Abmarl as a proxy simulation to rapidly find a warm start configuration.
 Training is performed on a cluster of 4 nodes utilizing :ref:`RLlib's client-server architecture<>`.
 We successfully generated 136 million training steps and trained the agent to navigate the scenario.